 South Street Seaport Museum’s galleries – the artifacts , exhibits, and even the walls themselves – tell the story of the growth of New York from Dutch colonial outpost to thriving metropolis.
-Students visiting our museum galleries go back in time to learn about the past, the present, and the future.
+Students visiting the museum galleries in our 200 year old building go back in time to learn about the past, the present, and the future.

 What was life like here in Manhattan 350 years ago?
 And how do we know?
 Using primary sources such as images and documents, and hands-on work with artifacts, students peel back layers of history to learn about our city’s earliest days.

 Dig down, layer by layer in Manhattan.
 What do you find?
 Historical clues!
-Students create landfill – just as lower Manhattan was created by the Dutch and English – and then excavate it, and analyze real artifacts that show how New York changed through time.
+Dig for artifacts and learn about the different kinds of people who lived here over the years, and how New York changed through time.

 All programs are designed for groups of up to 34 students (40 people maximum including chaperones).